 5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

-Back pain isn’t just a “ouch” moment; it can turn simple tasks into endurance contests.
-When the muscles around the spine get tight or weak, they start sending pain signals that make sitting, standing, or even breathing feel harder.
-A short, targeted movement series helps:
+When the muscles that hug your spine get stiff or weak, they start sending pain signals that make even breathing feel like work.
+A short, focused sequence does three things fast:

 The 5‑Minute Flow